italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 .. figure:: ../../images/static_view_wallet_instance_attestation.svg
    :name: Wallet Solution schema
-   :alt: the image shows how the Wallet Provider's backend and the
+   :alt: the image shows how the Wallet Provider and the
          Wallet Instances are contained within the wallet solution which is managed by the Wallet Provider
    :target: https://www.plantuml.com/plantuml/uml/XP4nJuSm44VtVehBdxbnPp2iRYx6qTHIjR7SaVQ0-EqzaICDgN4ZBxpqzTUXiCkyJCaupvJXzbH2le4hiCW7A7rsAGM6ETCQn-E7RMSloi0OJzDC691FeL1QE1BMWZBeraW2Mbv4wK8VQayPT5yX9TgCQPclpdy676lnGF0ZN93DyVs3xVsrhOU70hCi0_JshwHXFJp-Rg4dIuECo96moD7xeBQbUKBEbE0EPEwuEWx6N2zj_uXqU8wbhVMhD3tjbAX1BYIl_mq0

 Dynamic view of the components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We do not go into the details of the Wallet Provider's backend as
+We do not go into the details of the Wallet Provider as
 it will be the subject of a subsequent design review.
 For now, we
 will just analyze the format of the Wallet Instance Attestation and
-how it is issued by the Wallet Provider's backend.
+how it is issued by the Wallet Provider.

 .. figure:: ../../images/dynamic_view_sequence_wallet_instance_attestation.svg
    :name: sequence diagram for Wallet Instance Attestation request